 Outdoor Learning is woven throughout every aspect of the curriculum, particularly within the Junior School where 40% of all learning takes place outside of the classroom.
 These experiences nurture ‘hard to measure’ life skills such as self-awareness, independence, motivation, confidence, empathy, resilience and determination, building a growth mindset within our students.

 The International Baccalaureate Programme (IB) is a rigorous two year, internationally recognised qualification taking the place of A-Levels.

 Students open the door to their future confident that their education has transcended pure academics, and equipped them with the key transferable life skills necessary for all aspects of life beyond the school gates.

 We are privileged to have our own Watersports Centre, Hodge Howe, less than a mile away.
 This unique facility, recognised as a Royal Yachting Association Youth Sailing Club, lies at the heart of our Outdoor Learning Programme.

 At Hodge Howe students learn to sail, canoe, kayak, windsurf and wild swim.
 They also learn survival and map reading skills, participate in team-building exercises and gain first aid qualifications.

 Windermere School Welcomes the World

-Windermere School prides itself on its diversity and international mindset, with an average of 25 nationalities within the school at any one time.
+As a Round Square School, we are delighted to welcome international students of all ages and pride ourselves on our diversity and international mindset, with an average of 25 nationalities within the school at any one time.
 Our students discover and embrace similarities and differences between countries and cultures, promoting lasting, transnational, understanding and respect.